-The side airbags help protect the torso and pelvis of the driver or a front passenger during a moderate-to-severe side impact.
+The side airbags help protect the torso and pelvis of the driver, front passenger, or an outer rear seat occupant during a moderate-to-severe side impact.

-The side airbags are housed in the outside edge of the driver's and passenger's seatbacks.
+The side airbags are housed in the outside edge of the driver's and passenger's seatbacks and next to the outer rear seating positions.

-Both are marked SIDE AIRBAG.
+Each are marked SIDE AIRBAG.